pmchrist/Urban-Architects/README.md

 ### Initialization:
 The initial map is applied at step = 0;
-Grid of population, energy, cell type of size NXN are generated accordingly.
+Grid of population, energy, and cell type of size NXN are generated accordingly.
 The initial parameters are:
     migration_threshold,
     burnrate,